hwangsab/EE-399-HW2/README.md

 Matrix operations such as addition, subtraction, and multiplication are fundamental to this assignment.
-We will use dot products and element-wise multiplication of matrices to compute the correlation matrix and to find the eigenvectors and singular values of the matrix X. Additionally, knowledge of matrix transposition and reshaping will be useful in preparing the data for analysis and visualization.
+We will use dot products and element-wise multiplication of matrices to compute the correlation matrix and to find the eigenvectors and singular values of the matrix $X$.
+Additionally, knowledge of matrix transposition and reshaping will be useful in preparing the data for analysis and visualization.